1337w0rm/YeetMeet/README.md

 ## Bot Commands

-    /meet - Command to join Google Meet classes or metting /zoom - Command to join Zoom Meeting
+    /meet - Command to join Google Meet classes or meeting /zoom - Command to join Zoom Meeting
     /status - Sends screenshot of the web page
     /close - Closes all browser window